Important terms

 Facility charge — if a service is rendered on a hospital campus, you may receive two bills, one from the physician and one from the facility.
 It is your responsibility to determine if they will be billed separately.

 Formulary — a list of covered prescription drugs.
 Our drug list is reviewed and approved by an independent national committee comprised of physicians, pharmacists and other healthcare professionals who make sure the drugs on the formulary are safe and clinically effective.
 The prescription drugs found on the CareFirst formulary (drug list) are divided into tiers.
-These tiers include no cost drugs, generics, preferred brand, non-preferred brand, preferred brand specialty, and non-preferred brand specialty drugs.
-Your cost-share is determined by the tier the drug falls into.
+These tiers include no-cost drugs, generics, preferred brand, non-preferred brand, preferred specialty, and non-preferred specialty drugs.
+Your cost share is determined by the tier the drug falls into.

 HSA-compatible plans — can help lower your healthcare costs.
 HSA stands for Health Savings Account, a tax-exempt account that works like an IRA for health expenses.
 Within your plan choices, CareFirst BlueCross BlueShield offers HSA-compatible plans that can help lower healthcare costs for high-deductible, lower premium plans.
 By contributing tax-exempt money (usually the money you save on lower premiums), you build up savings in your HSA that can be used to pay for eligible medical expenses for you, your spouse and your dependents—even if they are not enrolled in your medical plans.